leanix-public/scripts/README.md

 To get started, follow these steps:

 1. **Set up configuration:** As mentioned, some scripts may require a configuration file or environment variables to work correctly.
 Make sure to fill these with your specific values.
-Instructions are also provided in the specific READMEs.
+Further instructions are also provided in the script specific READMEs.

 2. **Run the script:** Once everything is set up, you can run the script using the commands provided in the README of the scripts.